Graph Ranking and the Cost of Sybil Defense

-To see why this result holds, suppose the spammer acquires a node $v$ with $\mTPPR(v) = x$, and redirects its outward edges into the set $\spam \cup \purchase$ of vertices they own.
+We prove this in Section~\ref{sec:termispam}, but for now, suppose the spammer acquires a node $v$ with $\mTPPR(v) = x$ and redirects its outward edges into the set $\spam \cup \purchase$ of vertices they own.
 Then each time the random walk associated with $\mTPPR$ hits $v$, which happens at rate roughly $x$, at worst it will stay in $\spam \cup \purchase$ until the walk next resets, which takes $1/\rp$ time on average.
 So the spammer should acquire rank at most $x/\rp$.
-We defer a formal proof to Section~\ref{sec:termispam}, since we will find a stronger form of Theorem~\ref{thm:ppr-simple} useful in proving spam resistance for Min-PPR.
-As we might expect, Theorem~\ref{thm:ppr-simple} is essentially tight.
+As we might expect, Lemma~\ref{lem:ppr-simple} is essentially tight.

-\begin{observation} For all $\rp,\eta \in (0,1)$, $\mTPPR$ is not $\rp\cdot (1+\eta)/(1-\rp)$-spam resistant on the class of all cliques. \end{observation}
+\begin{observation} For all $\rp,\eta \in (0,1)$, $\mTPPR$ is not $\rp\cdot (1+\eta)/(1-\rp)$-spam resistant on the class of all~cliques. \end{observation}